caiosba/redundant-links-finder/README.md

 Redundant Links Finder - Chrome Extension
 =============================================

 A Google Chrome extension that looks for redundant links in a webpage.
-It does so by following redirects, checking the `Location` response header, normalizing it and finally comparing with the current page.
+It normalizes the `href` of all `A` tags and compare them.

 ### Installation